-In the skies across Minnesota (and much of the eastern US and southeastern Canada, for that matter), roams a fierce and agile predator, capable of taking down prey you would never imagine—and some many wouldn't dare to try at themselves.
+In the skies across Minnesota (and much of the eastern US and southeastern Canada, for that matter), roams a fierce and agile predator, capable of taking down prey you would never imagine---and some many wouldn't dare to try at themselves.
 Hagenius brevistylus, is a clubtail dragonfly known as the Dragonhunter, and is one of nearly … Continue reading The Dragonhunter

 Ever have a butterfly land on your skin and start licking you and thought "Awe, I've got a new best bro!"
 Well, you were wrong.
 Butterflies have a dirty secret!

-This is circle of life—or at least an ugly, albeit necessary, curve of it.
+This is circle of life---or at least an ugly, albeit necessary, curve of it.
 This is the life of the American Carrion Beetle.

 In the Season 1 Finale of The Wild Life, Devon and Richard expose the mystery of metamorphosis, what happens inside the chrysalis, whether or not a butterfly remembers or a caterpillar knows, destroy the metamorphosis metaphor, and build it anew, all with the help of Dr. Martha Weiss of Georgetown University.

 Toe-Biter, Electric-Light Bug, Alligator-Tick; people have come up with many names for the fascinating critter.
-It's actual name is perhaps the most boring—the Giant Water Bug.
+It's actual name is perhaps the most boring---the Giant Water Bug.
 They are the largest of the 'true bugs' and belong to the Belostomatidae family of insects.

 The Asian Lady Beetles are back with a vengeance for their annual autumn invasion.